 Welcome to Camp Lookout and Qajaq Training Camp!
 You’ve found the parking lot (thanks, Google) and now what?
 Most folks start arriving after 2 pm on Thursday.
 A QajaqTC parking attendant will be around to help you find a place to park.
 Parking is VERY tight, especially if you arrive later.
+(We can’t stress this enough!
+Carpooling is highly recommended.)
 What many of us do is first pull up to the path leading to the beach and unload our kayaks.
 There are usually people around to help with this, so no stress if you are on your own.
 Once you’ve unloaded, the parking attendant will direct you to a parking spot.
 Let them know if you need to be able to get out early on Sunday, and they will do their best to find you a spot where you won’t be blocked in — getting to camp earlier rather than later will help with this.

 You’ll be paddling yourself to camp, BUT you don’t have to stow all your gear in your kayak!
 The Camp provides a pontoon boat to shuttle our stuff!
 The pontoon makes several trips between the parking lot and camp before dinner (starting around 3 pm), and another one after dinner for late arrivals.
 So now you’ll want to separate your baggage into: A) stuff you want immediately when you get to camp, and B) stuff you can do without while it comes over on the pontoon boat.
 For example, if you plan to play in the water for a while once you get to camp, you can probably have your land clothes come over on the pontoon.
 You can store your gear in most any container — plastic bins, IKEA bags, duffles, whatever (maybe not wheeled luggage, because sand) — BUT be sure to put your name on your stuff!
 No one is going to steal anything, but IKEA bags and black duffles all look alike.
 This is more of an issue at the end of the weekend, when someone may have your duffle half-way home before you notice that it’s missing!